terasolunaorg/terasoluna-gfw-functionaltest/README.md

     └─terasoluna-gfw-functionaltest-web
 ```

-This project is
-It is divided and managed in two directories: XML-based configuration and Java-based configuration.
+This project is divided and managed in two directories: XML-based configuration and Java-based configuration.

 The project configurations under XML-based configuration and Java-based configuration are the same.